 There are a number of reasons someone may want to sell a trademark, including retirement or a desire to go into another line of business.
 By following the rules and laws in the jurisdiction you're in, you're more likely to have a smooth transaction with no problems.

 If you need help with selling a trademark, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.